 A single point of control.
 If the awareness mediator is owned by, or controlled by, someone other than the service consumers and/or providers then the latter may be put at a competitive disadvantage based on policies of the discovery provider.

-A common mechanism for mediated awareness is a registry/repository.
-The registry stores links or pointers to service description artifacts.
-The repository in this example is the storage location for the service description artifacts.
-Service descriptions can be pushed (publish/subscribe for example) or pulled from the registry/repository mediator.

-Registries/repositories may be referred to as federated when supported functions, such as responding to discovery requests, are distributed across multiple registry/repository instances.

 Awareness in Complex Social Structures